futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER10.md

     },
     {
       "number": 10,
-      "focus": "Music promotion & marketing",
+      "focus": "Launch Your Music Career",
-      "goal": "Be able to create and execute a comprehensive marketing campaign using social media ads and promotion strategies to build your fanbase.", "course_rec": {
+      "goal": "How to create and execute a comprehensive marketing campaign using social media ads and promotion strategies to build your fanbase.", "course_rec": {
         "title": "How to Promote Your Music in 2025: Facebook Ads", "courseId": "how-to-promote-your-music",